DEX-1101/NovelAI-Prompt-Tools/README.md

 3. Open the NovelAI image generation page and the pop up message should appear if already installed.

+<b>Note :
-<b>Note :<b/> Script might ask some permission to fetch the tagautocomplete data, so allow it.
+1. <b/> Script might ask some permission to fetch the tagautocomplete data, so allow it.
+2. Script tested on Chrome and Mozilla.